 DSA funding can be used to pay for specialist equipment required because of your condition, non-medical assistance, extra travel required because of your condition, or other disability-related costs of studying.

 For more information, visit the www.gov.uk website.

 Students are predominantly assessed on a one-to-one basis.
-To prevent distraction and others answering questions on behalf of the individual being assessed, admission of children or relatives is discouraged, though this may be possible in extreme circumstances at the discretion of the assessor.
+To prevent distraction and others answering questions on behalf of the individual being assessed.
+However, if you would like another person to accompany you for support this is perfectly fine.

 Click here to find out more about the post-assessment process.